Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 Rail Links: the rail line in and out is the South Western Main Line from London Waterloo to Weymouth, via Southampton [40 minutes away] and the New Forest - see SW Trains graphic opposite for stations en route.
 Christchurch's station is half a mile north of downtown, Pokesdown is at the east end of Boscombe and Bournemouth Central is at the Travel Interchange a mile northeast of the town square.
 The line continues westward through Poole, stopping at Branksome and [Lower] Parkstone and finally downtown Poole, then westward on to the county town of Dorchester.

-Bournemouth' Central' Station is a misnomer - it's a mile from the town centre at the Square as the councillors of the time insisted the terminus be kept away from the resort centre.
+Bournemouth' Central' Station is a misnomer - it's a mile from the town centre at the Square as the councillors of the time insisted the terminus be kept well away from the then-upmarket/exclusive resort centre, to discourage bank-hol weekend daytripper hoi polloi.
 (There was a Bournemouth West Station, but this closed in 1965.)
 A ''Travel Interchange' for buses was built alongside Central Station but as it's out of the way, the main east-west bus routes between Poole and Christchurch do not use it.
 And the presence of an Asda superstore adjacent with its large car park can mean rush-hour traffic tieups around St Paul's roundabout.

 In-Town Travel: Slowing overall development has been the absence of any light rail or LRT [Light Rapid Transit] network across the conurbation, such as trams or an overhead monorail [down the Wessex Way centre strip], despite periodic proposals [e.g. here].
 It is not part of the current Three Towns Travel scheme, which is responsible for additional roadworks including a few cycle lane extensions here and there.
 The bus services (run by two companies) are adequate during the day, evenings less so; and as with private cars, the increasingly overcrowded roads slow traffic down to a crawl whenever there are roadworks or an accident.